MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 |Payment failed  | When payment is in hiccup state  | Vi kunne ikke gennemføre din betaling til [Merchant]  |**Text**: Vis **Navigation**: Agreement payments|OS, App| Subscription Payments

+`Suspended`

+It means that the you can not withdraw the money from the customers payment card, and then the payment gets suspended.
+There can be various reasons why it can he suspended.
+If the problem persists, and there is not sufficient funds on the customers card, or/and if the card is expired or/and blocked, then the payment will fail.
+Suspended is a status internally for MobilePay to mark hiccupped payments, which is why it is not a part of the callback table above.

+Solution : MobilePay sends the customer a push notification, if there was an error with the card, in order to catch errors.
+If there were insufficient funds on the customers card, we also push the customer to execute the payment manually.
+The Merchant should contact the customer, and have it cleared out with the customer.
 ***